 Organizing business travel is a huge undertaking—especially when you’re trying to get 20+ people from all over the place to the same location at the same time.

 TravelPerk’s event management solution is purpose-built for organizing small and large scale corporate travel.
-You can browse travel options from the largest inventory on the market, book tickets for attendees, and manage travel with ease.
+You can browse travel options from an industry-leading inventory, book tickets for attendees, and manage travel with ease.
 Once travel’s booked you can view and manage all of your attendee’s travel plans from one single platform—and assign customized labels to help you keep track of budget spend.

 • Book and pay for your venue, accommodation, and travel